-We don’t know when, but at some point children and young people will return to school and many will face transition to new schools.
+We don’t know when, but at some point, children and young people will return to school and many will face the transition to new schools.
 Even those who remain in the same setting will move to new classes.
 You may have children joining your school in September or leaving you in July.

 Things to think about…